zonca/zonca.dev/posts/2017-05-16-jupyterhub-batchspawner-ssh.md

 ---
+aliases:
+- /2017/05/jupyterhub-batchspawner-ssh
+categories:
+- ipython
+- jupyterhub
+- hpc
+- comet
+date: 2017-05-16 22:00
 layout: post
+slug: jupyterhub-hpc-batchspawner-ssh
 title: Deploy Jupyterhub on a Supercomputer with SSH Authentication
-date: 2017-05-16 22:00
-categories: [ipython, jupyterhub, hpc, comet]
-slug: jupyterhub-hpc-batchspawner-ssh

 ---

 The best way to deploy Jupyterhub with an interface to a Supercomputer is through the use of `batchspawner`.
 I have a sample deployment explained in an older blog post: <https://zonca.github.io/2017/02/sample-deployment-jupyterhub-hpc.html>